Jay Reise

-Jay Reise (born 1950) is an American composer.
+Jay Reise (born February 9, 1950) is an American composer and teacher.
+He is known for the opera Rasputin, premiered by the New York City Opera and later performed in the United States, Moscow, and Paris.
+He is Professor Emeritus of Music at the University of Pennsylvania.

 Biography

 Reise spent his childhood surrounded by classical music and jazz, but began his composition studies with Jimmy Giuffre and Hugh Hartwell in 1970.
 After graduating at Hamilton College in 1972, he pursued composition study at McGill University (with Bengt Hambraeus and Bruce Mather), the University of Pennsylvania (AM, 1975; George Crumb and Richard Wernick), Tanglewood, and Carnatic rhythm with Adrian L'Armand.

 He is currently Professor Emeritus of Music at the University of Pennsylvania.

 Reise is married to visual artist Cecilia Paredes and has two sons, Matthew Reise (born 1981) and Nicholas Reise (born 1983) from his first marriage to Esther Barazzone.